AdguardTeam/CodeGuidelines/Go/Go.md

  *  <a href="#li-7a36cc4c" id="li-7a36cc4c" name="li-7a36cc4c">§</a>
     Don't use `fmt.Sprintf` where a more structured approach to string conversion could be used.
-For example, `aghnet.JoinHostPort`, `net.JoinHostPort` or `url.(*URL).String`.
+For example, `netutil.JoinHostPort`, `net.JoinHostPort` or `url.(*URL).String`.

  *  <a href="#li-71081433" id="li-71081433" name="li-71081433">§</a>